sryu1/jsbgym/README.md

 * **A320** Airbus A320 (A320 Familiy in Flightgear)
 * **B747** Boeing 747-400

-Some aircraft will not work until the next update of JSBSim.

 All aircraft except the Cessna 172P requires the aircraft to be downloaded via the launcher using the default FlightGear Hangar.

 ### Task